Fujifilm X-M1 versus Fujifilm X-T20

 |Fujifilm X70 (⇒ lft | rgt)||no||no||3.0||1040||tilting||YES||4000||8.0||7.9||..|

 Both the X-M1 and the X-T20 are current models that good online retailers will have in stock.
 You can check the latest prices, for example, at amazon.
 The X-T20 replaced the earlier Fujifilm X-T10, while the X-M1 does not have a direct predecessor.

 So how do things add up?
-Is the Fujifilm X-M1 better than the Fujifilm X-T20 or vice versa?
+Is there a clear favorite between the Fujifilm X-M1 and the Fujifilm X-M1?
 A synthesis of the relative strong points of each of the models is listed below.

 - More compact: Is smaller (117x67mm vs 118x83mm) and thus needs less room in the bag.

 - Less heavy: Is lighter (by 53g or 14 percent) and hence easier to carry around.

 - More affordable: Was introduced into a lower priced segment (22 percent cheaper at launch).

 - More heavily discounted: Has been available for much longer (launched in June 2013).